Tanzania: Internet slowdown comes at a high cost | DW | 05.11.2020

 But, he says, internet disruptions around the elections have limited this kind of coordination between Tanzania and other countries, Kahyoza said in a telephone interview with DW.

-Civicus, a civil society monitor, says Tanzania has suffered a "dramatic decline" in freedom of expression.handy
+Civicus, a civil society monitor, says Tanzania has suffered a "dramatic decline" in freedom of expression.

 Read more: Tanzania elections: A choice between Magufuli and democracy?